Last updated March 7, 2019.

 I understand how someone might arrive at this conclusion.

-It’s true that the search engines are more sophisticated and they do strive to understand the searcher’s intent.
+It’s true that search engines are more sophisticated, and they do strive to understand the searcher’s intent.
 I would also agree that you should craft your content to meet the needs of your buyer personas.
 But this doesn’t mean you can ignore keywords altogether.
 Why?

 1. Search engines aren’t perfect.